What is the SEER rating?

 Each split system cooling unit has a nominal SEER rating.
 This rating can be increased with the upgrade of the same series indoor unit.
 The SEER rating of a system is based on the combination of equipment installed in the home.
 The outdoor equipment (heat pump or air conditioner), as well as the indoor equipment (evaporator coil and furnace, or air handler), play a vital role in the total rating.

-As your local Trane dealer, we are your troubleshooting expert, and is glad to help you.
+As your local Trane dealer, we are your troubleshooting experts and are glad to help you.
 In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which we will utilize to address your concern.
-Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.
+Should we encounter a situation that requires additional factory help, we will contact our factory-supported Service Manager(s) for assistance.